amason445/us_mortgages_flask_website/README.md

 The full scrape from the CPFB was 35 gigabytes and included full pipline data of around 90 million mortgage loans from 2018 to 2022.
 For this scope of this project, I took a subset of this data for Arizona, Colorado, New Mexico and Utah which was about 1.8 gigabytes and contained around 4,630,000 mortgages from 2018 to 2022.
 Additionally, I had some issues rendering and writing the website views.
 This portion required a lot of research and I eventually used OpenAI's ChatGPT to help me with some of the rendering, HTML and CSS.
 Finally, I originally intended to use HoloViews for this project but I switched to Folium.
 Folium seems to work really well with Flask because it renders cleanly and easily.

+## Technology Used
+- Flask
+- CouchDB
+- Python
+- Pandas, GeoPandas, GeoJSON
+- Matplotlib, Seaborn, Folium
+- HTML/CSS

+For all packages and dependenices used, please see requirements.txt.
+A vitural environment was used for this project and this file can be used to conigure it with pip.
+Use:
+`pip -r requirements.txt`